ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Changing the geometry of the color grid

-You can configure the number of columns in the color dropdown by setting the {@link module:font/fontcolor~FontColorConfig#columns `fontColor.columns`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#columns `fontBackgroundColor.columns`} configuration options.
+You can configure the number of columns in the color dropdown by setting the {@link module:font/fontcolor~FontColorConfig#columns `config.fontColor.columns`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#columns `config.fontBackgroundColor.columns`} configuration options.

 Usually, you will want to use this option when changing the number of [available colors](#specifying-available-colors).